paolopedrigal/git-fit/README.md

 ### In progress

-- Testing: `TestClient` for FastAPI and jest for JS testing
+- Testing: Jest for JS testing
 - Containerization: Update Dockerfile for _backend_ and add Dockerfile for _frontend_.
 Need to add docker-compose file as well.
 - DevOps: CI/CD pipeline with GitHub Actions.
 Deployment on AWS or Vercel for frontend and RDS + EC2 for backend